5 Life Changing Events That Change Your Tax Outlook

 Exactly 11 years later when you turn 70½ you will have to start taking distributions from your IRA.
 You can take your first required minimum distribution as late as April 1 of the year after you reach 70½.
 After that, you must take your annual required minimum distribution no later than Dec.
 31.

 Something big happen on that’s not on the list?
-Talking with a tax professional about your individual situation can help ensure you get all the tax breaks you’re entitled.
+Talking with a tax professional about your individual situation can help ensure you get all the tax breaks you’re entitled to.

 [Image: Photography King via Flickr]